How (Not) To Deal With Jehovah’s Witnesses At Your Door

 “Well, did you know that recently, many scholars have suggested that the term day was just a figure of speech and that it could be referring to as many as thousands of years?”

 “Yes, of course.”
-Says Megan, from now on known as Jeebot number one.
-Lisa, or Jeebot two, is getting antsy and sees she needs to tie this up.
+Says Megan.
+Lisa is getting antsy and sees she needs to tie this up.

 “Sure, I would.
 I’ll read anything” I am now the proud new owner of a copy of Watchtower.
 Score.

 “Well, it was really nice talking to you.
-I always find it very interesting learning about other people’s beliefs” Says Jeebot one.
+I always find it very interesting learning about other people’s beliefs,” Megan explains.

 Beliefs?
 Does she know what atheism is?